besch/youtube-dubbing-server/ARCHITECTURE.md

       - If a YouTube video is detected, a prominent button "Dub Current YouTube Video" (or similar) is shown.
       - Clicking this button dispatches `fetchAndPrepareYouTubeSubtitles` from `movieSlice.ts`.
 This thunk uses the globally selected language (from extension settings/Redux state) to fetch SRT subtitles directly via the `/download-srt` endpoint of the `youtube-download` service.
       - If successful, the SRT content is stored in Redux, and the UI navigates to `DubbingPage.tsx`.
-    - **Movie/Show Search Flow:**
+    - **Movie/Show Search Flow (Potentially Involving Backend Processing):**
       - Users can search for movies or shows using the `MovieSearch.tsx` component.
       - When a movie/show is selected from the search results:
         - The selected item is displayed on `MovieSearchPage.tsx` (e.g., using `MovieCard.tsx`).
         - If the selected item is a series, input fields for season and episode numbers appear.
         - A "Fetch Subtitles" button is displayed.
       - Clicking "Fetch Subtitles":
         - Dispatches `selectSubtitle` from `movieSlice.ts`.
-This thunk uses the selected movie's IMDb ID, the globally selected language, season/episode numbers (if applicable), and the current tab's URL (for context, though subtitles are primarily fetched by IMDb ID) to get SRT subtitles from the backend (which in turn might use OpenSubtitles or similar providers).
+This thunk uses the selected movie's IMDb ID, the globally selected language, season/episode numbers (if applicable) to get SRT subtitles from the backend (which in turn might use OpenSubtitles or similar providers, or trigger a full backend processing job if subtitles aren't readily available).
-        - If successful, the SRT content is stored in Redux, and the UI navigates to `DubbingPage.tsx`.
+        - If successful (SRT obtained), the SRT content is stored in Redux, and the UI navigates to `DubbingPage.tsx`.
     - **SRT Upload:** Users can also upload an SRT file directly using `SubtitleUpload.tsx`.
 This also stores the SRT in Redux and navigates to `DubbingPage.tsx`.
     - Global language for dubbing is managed via `SettingsPage.tsx` and stored in Redux.